byronwade/byronwade.com/content/blog/scaling-plumbing-business.md

 **Leadership**: The crucial shift from being the "nice person" who is liked, to the "wise person" who is respected.

-## Wade's Plumbing & Septic Reborn

-Today, Wade's Plumbing & Septic operates with a renewed vision.
-The company that once thrived on chaos now thrives on structure.
-The brand's public promise, "Real People, Real Service," is now backed by real systems.

-The changes are visible in how we operate:

-**Specialized Expertise**: Instead of just "showing up," the company now dominates niche markets like **alternative septic system design** for difficult terrains (steep slopes, poor soil) and advanced **leak detection**.

-**Transparent Client Relations**: The "nice guy" fear of charging money has been replaced by professional transparency.
-Customers receive honest, "no-sales-pressure" recommendations that solve problems for the long term, rather than cheap band-aid fixes.

-**Operational Discipline**: With a footprint that spans from the California coast to the Georgia mountains, the logistics are now handled with the precision of a technology-driven company, a nod to my background in tech.
+## The Hard Truth

+The education came too late.
+By the time I learned these lessons, Wade's Plumbing & Septic had already closed its doors.
+The company that had reached $2.4 million in revenue was gone, not because the work wasn't good, but because the business wasn't sustainable.

+This is the hardest part of the story to tell: I learned what I should have done, but I learned it after it was too late to save the company.
+The specialized expertise we developed, the transparent client relations we built, the operational discipline we tried to implement—all of it came after the damage was done.

+Today, Wade's Plumbing & Septic is closed.
+Not because we didn't know how to fix pipes or install septic systems, but because I didn't know how to run a business.
+The lessons I learned from the Million Dollar Plumbing course, from working for other companies, from seeing how successful operations actually function—these came after the company had already failed.

 ## The Lesson

 The journey of Wade's Plumbing & Septic is a case study for every young tradesperson.
 Hard work can get you to your first million, but only wisdom can keep you there.
+And sometimes, you learn the wisdom too late.

 "I quickly realized what I had messed up and where and why my company failed when I could have done so much better for myself, my family, my business partner, and my community," I reflect.
+"But by then, it was too late.
+The company was already closed."

-But this realization wasn't the end, it was the beginning of the real company.
-Wade's Plumbing & Septic is no longer just a group of guys who show up; it is a professional institution built to last, led by an owner who learned that the kindest thing you can do for your employees and customers is to run a profitable, well-managed business.
+This realization wasn't the end of a success story, it was the beginning of understanding what went wrong.
+Wade's Plumbing & Septic could have been a professional institution built to last, led by an owner who understood that the kindest thing you can do for your employees and customers is to run a profitable, well-managed business.
+But I learned that lesson after the company was already gone.

 ## Applying These Lessons to Software

-The principles that saved my plumbing business directly inform how I build software today.
-Building [Thorbis](https://thorbis.com) is my way of applying these lessons to help other service professionals succeed:
+The principles I learned too late for my plumbing business now directly inform how I build software today.
+Building [Thorbis](https://thorbis.com) is my way of applying these hard-won lessons to help other service professionals avoid the same mistakes:

 - **Systems over chaos**: Just like in plumbing, field service software needs proper architecture and structure
 - **Transparency over confusion**: Clear pricing, honest recommendations, and straightforward workflows